-Risk Statement and Option 1 presents the lowest risk to Council due to Consequence the devices being purchased and managed by the Shire.
+Risk S statement and Option 1 presents the lowest risk to Council due to Consequence the devices being purchased and managed by the Shire.
 Key risks with option 2 include the security of sensitive information, adequate capture of Shire records, and cybersecurity risks that are not able to managed due to the devices being managed outside of a secure environment.
-Risk Ratin g (prior to treatme nt or Medium control) Principal F Risk Theme Operational, Reputational Risk Action on Plan (control s or No further action proposed. treatment proposed)
+Risk Rating (prior to treatment or nt or Medium control) Principal Risk Theme Operational, Reputational Risk Action Plan (controls or No further action proposed. treatment proposed)